opeodedeyi/cre8ive-backend/README.md

     This shows all the showcases that the current user whose slug is passed in the url is an administrator to

+21. users/<slug:slug>/cadministrator/

+    This shows all the collaborations that the current user whose slug is passed in the url is an administrator to

 ## Showcase app
 The Showcase app handles the uploading/showcasing of works, admin administrators to a showcase so they can manage the project, and comments, replies and likes to showcases.